harrisonchiu/FMC-ND/README.md

 Data was taken for 787-8 (B787-8 (502)eis v11) but was adjusted for 787-9 (a slightly larger aircraft)
   - Climb rate (feet/sec) was multiplied by a factor of 0.92
+  - Fuel burned (kg) should be multiplied by a factor of 1.08

+Two versions of this was done:
+  - One preadjusted as specified above
+  - One not adjusted above (to be adjusted later along with the weight of the plane)\
-  - Fuel burned (kg) should be multiplied by a factor of 1.08 From the data, it was regressed to estimate roc for any altitude and weight\
+From the data, it was regressed to estimate roc for any altitude and weight\

 Data with negative and 0 ROC were omitted because they are anomalies and will not fit with the regression\